preparing your cv – the first step towards a new av job

 As a member of InfoComm (The International AV Communications Association) and EVCOM (The Event and Visual Communication Association) we promote access to professional audio visual training and codes of best practice.
 We provide advice to new and existing AV professionals on attaining Certified Technology Specialist (CTS) accreditation and product specific training.
 We are committed to ensuring that employees, employers and freelancers in AV appreciate the merits of training and the opportunities it affords for growth and development.

-Graeme specialises in recruiting for the Audio Visual & Digital Media industries.
+Graeme leads the Jacobs Massey team that specialises in recruiting for the Audio Visual & Digital Media industries.
 His extensive market knowledge ranges from AV system integration and on-site service support, through to live events and corporate video production.

 By making Jacobs Massey a proven and valued recruitment partner, Graeme has built an extensive client portfolio ranging from investment banks, law firms, corporate HQ’s and conference centres through to audio visual companies and production agencies.
 He has successfully developed video services leading the company into this growing sector for event filming, marketing and training.